s0enke/ruempler.eu/source/_drafts/advantages-aws-multi-account-architecture.md

 **Never slice AWS accounts by teams or org units - but rather by Bounded Context, product name, purpose or capability.**

+### Making implicit resource sharing harder by design

+I guess almost everyone can share a story of one big database in the middle, and tons of applications sharing it (Database Integration).

+Sam Newman brings it to the point in "Building Microservices":

+> Remember when we talked about the core principles behind good microservices?
+Strong cohesion and loose coupling — with database integration, we lose both things.
+Database integration makes it easy for services to share data, but does nothing about sharing behavior.
+Our internal representation is exposed over the wire to our consumers, and it can be very difficult to avoid making breaking changes, which inevitably leads to a fear of any change at all.
+Avoid at (nearly) all costs.

+The probably best way to get out of this situation is to never get into it.
+So how did we get in this situation in the first place?
+I guess usually because humans go the path of least resistance.
+So the usual way goes like that: Change security group settings and connect directly to the database.
+And BOOM: it became a shared resource.
+It's a [broken window](https://pragprog.com/the-pragmatic-programmer/extracts/software-entropy) now.

+I'd argue With separate AWS Accounts it's harder to build an entangled mess.
+In the described case one would e.g. need to connect e.g. two VPCs from the different AWS accounts first.
+People might think twice if there is another way of accessing the data source in the other AWS account.
+E.g. by exposing it via an API.
+And they go for the VPC peering, they at least have to make that EXPLICIT on BOTH sides that the entangle resources.
+It's no drive-by change anymore.

 ### Ownership and billing

 Another advantage is the clarity of ownership when using multiple accounts.
 This can be enormously important in organizations which are in the transition from a classical dedicated ops team to a "You built it, you run it." model: If let's say a dev team spawns a resource into *their AWS account*, it's *their* resource.
 It's *their* database, it's *their*  whatever.
 No throw-over-the-wall.
 They can move fast, they don't have to mess around with or wait for other teams, but they are also **more directly connected to the consequences of their actions**.
+On the other hand they also can do changes with less fear of breaking things in other contexts because of not-known side effects (remember the entangled database from above?).

 Also it makes billing really simple since costs are transparently mapped to the particular AWS accounts (Consolidated Billing), so you get a detailed bill per e.g. business function, environment or whatever you defined as dimensions for your AWS accounts.
 Again, a direct feedback loop.
 In contrast, think of a big messy AWS account with one huge bill.
 That might simply reinforce the still prevailing believe in many enterprises that IT is just [a cost centre](https://en.wikipedia.org/wiki/Cost_centre_(business)).